whosonfirst/wof-cli/README.md

 #### wof uri

+Print the nested URI for one or more Who's On First IDs.

 ```
 $> ./bin/wof uri -h
 Print the nested URI for one or more Who's On First IDs.